gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `7`

 The universe is filled with entropy.
 What exsists here on Earth however, behaves rather like a well oiled machine.

-The cycles that seem to repeat themselves indefinitely, are divine.
-From the laws of physics to the Hero’s Journey.
+The cycles that seem to repeat indefinitely, are divine.
+From the laws of physics, to the Hero’s Journey.

 Thus God is present on Earth,
 and wherever else in the Universe order manifests out of chaos.